aiegoo/documentation/_wiki/blog/2022/2022-01-31-smartlink.md

 > Windows

-Go to the official website for NMAP tool:
+Go to the official website for NMAP tool:[download](https://nmap.org/download.html)

 Select Latest stable release self-installer: nmap-7.80-setup.exe or similar.
 Download and install it.